 After being restored by the Corbin family of Newburyport, Massachusetts, the Sabino was purchased in 1974 to serve as a working exhibit at Mystic Seaport.
 She is operated during the warmer months on regularly scheduled runs for the enjoyment and education of visitors.
 The Sabino was formally designated a National Historic Landmark in 1992.

 Sabino is presently undergoing a major restoration in the Museum’s Henry B. duPont Preservation Shipyard.
 She has been hauled out of the water and moved into the main shop where the shipwrights can work on her.
 Visitors can observe the work from a gallery above the shop floor.
 The restoration will address issues with her hull and numerous mechanical and systems upgrades.
-The majority of Sabino’s restoration will be complete by early summer 2016 when she will be launched back into the water; however, the vessel will operate as a dockside exhibit for the foreseeable future until her boiler is replaced.
+The majority of Sabino’s restoration will be complete by summer 2016 when she will be launched back into the water; however, the vessel will operate as a dockside exhibit for the foreseeable future until her boiler is replaced.
 Follow the restoration on our Shipyard Blog.

 How Does Sabino’s Engine Work?

 Steam is produced in a watertube boiler, in which the water circulates through the fire box in a series of tubes to produce high-pressure steam.
 Valves direct the steam first to the small high-pressure cylinder and from there to the larger low-pressure cylinder to expand against the pistons and drive the cranks that turn the propeller shaft.
 Her screw propeller — a maritime innovation of the 1840s — is far more efficient than the side wheels that used to drive steamboats.
 Where does the steam go?
 After leaving the low-pressure cylinder it passes through a condenser pipe on the outside of the Sabino‘s hull, where it is cooled back to a liquid and pumped back into the boiler to go through the process again.